Home

 that the most serious damage is initiated;

-health conditions caused by these hormonal, enzymatic and epigenetic alterations surface much later in life, seemingly unrelated to their actual cause - or contributing factor - bisphenol A.
+health conditions caused by hormonal, enzymatic and epigenetic alterations during this early development phase can surface much later in life, seemingly unrelated to their actual cause - or contributing factor - bisphenol A.

-Bisphenol A half-life in the body of 5.4 hours results in 95% daily intake being disposed of.
+The half-life figure indicates that about 95% of daily intake of bisphenol A is disposed of.
 With the average daily urine output of 2 liters (2,000 milliliters), it indicates the overall intake average of 5.4µg/person/day.
-However, average urine concentrations for children (over 6) and adolescents was higher, 4.5µg and 3µg/L, respectively.
+However, average urine concentrations for children (over 6) and adolescents was higher, 4.5µg and 3µg/L, respectively, indicating less efficient elimination.

 Children younger than 6 have not being tested, but the trend indicates that they may be having the highest bisphenol A concentration of all.

-The industry was quick to point out that this is still much bellow the FDA/EPA maximum acceptable intake of 50 µg/kg/day.
+The industry was quick to point out that this is still much below the FDA/EPA maximum acceptable intake of 50 µg/kg/day.
 But how sound is this criterion?
 It is based on studies back in 1980s where the effect of bisphenol A on rodents - specifically weight loss - was observed at the intake level of 50mg/kg/day.
-No other possible effects were monitored.
+No other dose was used, nor other possible effects were monitored.
 The FDA/EPA official "safe" level for humans, established in 1993, is arrived at after applying 1/1000 safety factor.

 In vitro cellular experiments, when the cells were directly exposed to the chemical, have observed significant effects of bisphenol A